 - Billing errors, underlining the importance of introducing paperless invoices.

-Despite the inevitable impact of the pandemic, facility management companies take a relatively structured approach when it comes to managing their class C purchases.
+Despite the inevitable impact of the pandemic, facility management companies take a relatively structured approach when it comes to managing their tail spend.
 There are two key areas to prioritise in order to further reduce and bring unscheduled purchases under control: streamlining the supplier portfolio for product categories that have already been optimised and digitising transactions using an e-procurement solution.

 Best-in-class companies represent the top 20% best-performing organisations across all six levers examined as part of our Savin'side® evaluation.